enel-gdh-educational/katacoda-scenarios/docker/part1/step3-answers.md

 ```bash
 docker run --name my-hello-container my-hello
 ```
-Naturally you can change the name.
+You can change the name if you want.

 ## Exercise 2